RobinLinus/coins-legacy/bitcoin-lite-network.md

 ## Output Paths
-An *output path* is a very simple scheme to address every output ever happened in Bitcoin's blockchain:
+An *output path* is a succinct pointer to a particular output included in the blockchain.
+It is a very simple scheme:
 ```
 output_path = block_index / transaction_index / output_index
 ```
-An *output path* is a succinct pointer to a particular output included in the blockchain.

 The trivial way to prove an output path is to download the full block at `block_index`.
 In the following we discuss more compact proofs.

 ### Output Paths and SPV proofs